jruby/jruby-rack/README.md

 This example shows how to create and deploy a simple Rails app using the embedded Java database H2 to a WAR using Warble and JRuby Rack.
-JRuby Rack is now included in the latest release of Warbler (0.9.9), but you can build your own jar from source and substitute it if you like.

 Install Rails and the driver and ActiveRecord adapters for the H2
 database: